US will repair its alliances and engage with world once again: Biden | Law-Order

+''We cannot do it alone,'' Biden said, putting particular emphasis on the need to rebuild the country's moral standing after four years under his predecessor Donald Trump, who often rebuffed America's traditional alliances.

+''I want the world to hear today: America is back.
+America is back.
+Diplomacy is back at the centre of our foreign policy,'' Biden, who was accompanied by Vice President Kamala Harris, said.

 ''We will repair our alliances and engage with the world once again, not to meet yesterday's challenges, but today's and tomorrow's.
-American leadership must meet this new moment of advancing authoritarianism, including the growing ambitions of China to rival the United States and the determination of Russia to damage and disrupt our democracy,'' Biden said in his remarks to State Department employees.
+American leadership must meet this new moment of advancing authoritarianism, including the growing ambitions of China to rival the United States and the determination of Russia to damage and disrupt our democracy,'' Biden said.

-The US, he said, must meet the new moment accelerating global challenges -- from the pandemic to the climate crisis to nuclear proliferation -- challenging the will only to be solved by nations working together and in common. ''We cannot do it alone,'' he said.

-In his maiden address to the employees of the State Department, the president said he has come to the building to send a clear message to the world: America is back.
-America is back.
-Diplomacy is back.
+In his address to the employees of the State Department, the president said he has come to the building to reassure them that his administration is going to empower them to do their jobs, not target or politicise them.

 Biden said his administration will work with partners to support restoration of democracy and the rule of law, and impose consequences on those responsible.